 4. Route 447

 Travel down Route 6 to Route 507 to access Route 447.
 Ride through Canadensis and Analomink to view the backroad beauty of Route 447.
 This unhurried drive is enveloped in fall attractiveness.
-The Oak and Hickory trees have transformed into a stunning array of pigmentation along the road.
+The Oak and Hickory trees transform into a stunning array of pigmentation along the road.
 Drive the entire road to link up to Route 209.

 5. Route 209